timo-drick/Multiplatform-Preview/README.md

 ## Known limitations

 - When at IDE startup a file with previews is opened sometimes the resources can not be loaded.
 Not sure how to avoid this.
 If you reopen the file everything should work.
+- Recompilation only happens automatically when the source file is saved.
+- When adding a @HotPreview annotation to the file you have to close and open the file otherwise Android Studio / IntelliJ will not recognize that it contains a preview.
 - Following resource resolving functions will not work!
   - Res.getUri()
   - Res.readBytes()